liu-bodong/CV-Lab/README.md

 ## Overview

-This repository provides an end-to-end solution for image tasks, particularly focused on semantic segmentation.
-It features a **scalable, registry-based architecture** that allows easy addition of new models and training strategies without modifying core code.
+This repository provides an end-to-end solution for image tasks, semantic segmentation and classification.
+It features a **scalable, reflection-based architecture** that allows easy extension without modifying core code.

 ## Features